ddvk/rmfakecloud/docs/install/configuration.md

 ## Email settings

+!!! warning
+    Currently only TLS connections are supported.
+    It is not possible to use STARTTLS nor uncrypted connections.
+    Port 465 is most likely the one to use instead of 587, if your provider supports it.

 To be able to send email from your reMarkable, fill the following variables:

 | Variable name          | Description |